econdesousa/FDR_FSIGEN_2019/README.md

 # FDR_FSIGEN_2019
 Supp Data App from:
-"Optimizing the information increase through the addition of relatives and genetic markers in identification and kinship cases"
+"Optimizing the information increase through the addition of relatives and genetic markers in identification and kinship cases" FSI: Genetics, 2019

-FSI: Genetics

 Abstract: